Badri-Narayanan-Ramesh/Vaathi/Module Requirements/voice_module.md

 # QUIZ REQUIREMENTS

 - push-to-talk STT (local Whisper or OpenAI Whisper API)
-- “Speak it” TTS (local pyttsx3 or Coqui / ElevenLabs)
+- “Speak it” TTS (local pyttsx3 or Coqui)
 - a tiny Streamlit widget that fills quiz answers by voice and reads stems/rationales
 - hooks for Study-Jam (broadcast transcripts & “speaking” events)